 The question was posed as to why China was not exercising more restraining influence over North Korea by lessening their security anxiety.
-The response here was that Beijing, having formed a "normal relationship" with the DPRK, did not wish to abuse it by using unwarranted pressure that would simply undermine China's ability to communicate with the regime in Pyongyang.63 For historical, reputational, and strategic regions, it was averred, China will support the DPRK if it is unduly attacked; but it will not back the North if it provokes a war.
+The response here was that Beijing, having formed a "normal relationship" with the DPRK, did not wish to abuse it by using unwarranted pressure that would simply undermine China's ability to communicate with the regime in Pyongyang.
+For historical, reputational, and strategic regions, it was averred, China will support the DPRK if it is unduly attacked; but it will not back the North if it provokes a war.
 China remains a vital bridge to reviving the Six Party Talks over North Korea's nuclear threat; or in any six party formulae that might lead to a NEA-NWFZ.

 Other possibilities also emerged as avenues within the geopolitical and strategic environment.
-For one, Mongolia might be involved in a NEA-NWFZ, given that it is part of the region, is already a declared and internationally recognized nuclear weapons-free state surrounded by nuclear powers, and has diplomatic relations with North Korea.64 The problem here lies in the asymmetrical relationship that such an association poses, given Chinese and US involvement.65 That said, the fact that Mongolia does not pose a threat to Pyongyang might enable them to host a special session with North Korean experts along with China, Russia and non-aligned countries as to how a NWFZ might work.66 what a zone may cover over time.
-Historically, states that were opposed to the Nuclear Non-Proliferation Treaty or have found themselves in direct security competition with a potentially nuclear-armed neighbour, have found it possible and desirable to participate in a NWFZ.67 The NPT Treaty itself calls for states to establish NWFZs, and the UN Security Council regularly calls for such zones and provides a legal and political mandate to do so.
+For one, Mongolia might be involved in a NEA-NWFZ, given that it is part of the region, is already a declared and internationally recognized nuclear weapons-free state surrounded by nuclear powers, and has diplomatic relations with North Korea.
+The problem here lies in the asymmetrical relationship that such an association poses, given Chinese and US involvement.
+That said, the fact that Mongolia does not pose a threat to Pyongyang might enable them to host a special session with North Korean experts along with China, Russia and non-aligned countries as to how a NWFZ might work.